How to Look Up an LLC in Utah? (Most Effective Method)

 You can reserve your company name well in advance to ensure no other entity takes it before you can sort out the other aspects of setting up an LLC in Utah.

-If the name is available, you will need to complete the Business Name Reservation form and submit it to the Utah Department of Commerce.
+You will need to complete the Business Name Reservation form and submit it to the Utah Department of Commerce.
+The filing fee is $22.

 If you decide to change your mind after reserving your business name, you can cancel the reservation by submitting a written request to the Utah Division of Corporations.